Much of our English ‘sense vocabulary’ comes from Latin roots (via French).

 Audible, audience, audio, audiology, audition, auditorium, auditory, inaudible.

 Attain, attainable, contact, intact, intangible, tactile, tangible, unattainable.

-Note the prefixes ‘in’ and ‘un.’
+Notice the prefixes ‘in’ and ‘un’ in this sense vocabulary.
 ‘In’ can mean into/inside/within.
 That’s its meaning in ‘inspect’ (to look into), ‘incline’ (to lean in toward something) or ‘inherent’ (to be inside something, a basic part of its nature.)

-More commonly as a prefix ‘in’ (or ‘im’ before an ‘m’ or a ‘p’) means ‘not’: improvident (not careful to provide for the future), improvise (to make adjustments for unforeseen, unexpected events), inaudible, insensitive, intact (untouched or undamaged), intangible, invisible.
+More commonly as a prefix ‘in’ (or ‘im’ before an ‘m’ or a ‘p’) means ‘not.’
+Improvident means not careful to provide for the future.
+To improvise is to make adjustments for unforeseen, unexpected events.

 Match the words on the right to the sentences on the left.
 The first one is done for you.